erykjj/jwlmanager/res/HELP.md

 If you modify an archive and intend to use the results to re-import into JW Library, make sure to **save** it (with a new name). **KEEP A BACKUP** of your original *.jwlibrary* archive in case you need to restore after messing up ;-)

+#### View (button)

+Shows selected Notes and Annotations in a Data Viewer window, from where which text can be copied (and pasted somewhere else) or saved as a CSV file.

 #### Add

 For Favorites only.
 Used for adding a Bible translation to your favorites, since there is no direct way of doing that in the JW Library app itself.
 Let me know if a required language is missing from the drop-down selection.